Healthy Dark Chocolate No-Bake Cookies (4 Ingredients, Vegan Option)

 Healthy Dark Chocolate No‑Bake Cookies

-1. Prepare a parchment paper or wax paper-lined baking sheet and set aside.
+1. Prep your tray.
+Line a baking sheet with parchment paper or wax paper and set it aside.

 QUICK AND EASY RECIPE